mackerelio/mackerel-agent-plugins/mackerel-plugin-apache2/README.md

 ## Description

-Get apache "server-status" information for Mackerel and Sensu.
+Get apache "server-status" metrics for Mackerel and Sensu.

 ## Usage